shrutisharma27/blog/_posts/2021-1-6-AI-Assistant-engages-leads-and-updates-Salesforce-automatically.md

 The AI assistant of 7Targets not only sends automated human-like emails to the leads, but also reads the email responses, and acts just like any human being would.
 She follows up with each lead until they can be marked as warm or hot.
 And to top it all, the AI assistant is also capable of updating all the information into the salesforce CRM instantly and accurately.

 Not only just Salesforce but also updates every other CRM tools available.
-To name a few Hubspot, Zapier, Sugarcrm, Zoho, Freshmarketer, Pipedrive, etc.
+To name a few Hubspot, Sugarcrm, Zoho, Freshmarketer, Pipedrive, etc.

 ![image](../assets/images/7targets-all-integrations.png)